bdesia/ceia-nlp2/README.md

 The project was structured as follows.

 ```
 ├── data                                # Data.
-Here you can find cvs used for challenge 2.
+Here you can find cvs used for challenges 2 and 3.
 ├── demos                               # Damostrations.
-Here you can find demostrations for challenge 2.
+Here you can find demostrations for challenges 2 and 3.
 ├── exports                             # Here you can find saved chats with CV consultant bot.
 ├── notebooks                           # Jupyter notebooks
 ├── src                                 # Main source of the project